Pengyu-gis/markdown_repo/gistory3_zd.md

-# GIStory 3 | Di Zhu: From a Peking University to a North American Faculty
+# GIStory 3 | Dr. Di Zhu: From a Peking University to a North American Faculty

 ## Guest Introduction